dannyp19921/ciam-demo/README.md

 # CIAM Demo

-A Customer Identity and Access Management (CIAM) demonstration project showcasing secure authentication and authorization using modern technologies.
+A comprehensive Customer Identity and Access Management (CIAM) demonstration project built for the IAM Developer position at Gjensidige.
+This project showcases secure authentication, authorization, and modern CIAM patterns using enterprise-grade technologies.

+## Project Purpose

+This demo was built to demonstrate practical understanding of CIAM concepts relevant to the insurance industry, including:

+- Customer authentication with MFA
+- Delegated access (fullmakt) for family members
+- Role-based access control (RBAC) for business customers
+- Step-up authentication for sensitive operations
+- GDPR compliance features

 ## Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                         CIAM Demo                               │